 Jay L. Epstein

 The Esports industry is growing rapidly, with domestic and global players at the college and university level.
-An Esports facility can be valuable as a tool to draw applicants in the same way that mainstream college sports recruit student athletes.
-There are about 175 colleges and universities offering varsity Esports programs in the U.S., according to the National Association of Collegiate Esports (NACE).
+An Esports facility has become an invaluable recruiting tool to draw applicants in the same way that mainstream college sports recruit student athletes.
+There are over 250 colleges and universities offering varsity Esports programs in the U.S., and more coming online every year.
 With over 4,000 colleges and universities in the United States, and tens of millions of dollars in scholarship funds, there is still a lot of room for growth in collegiate Esports.

 Designing a competitive gaming space is not the same as designing a typical computer lab.
 Both spaces include many computers, desks, and chairs, but they are not comparable.
 Esports is an immersive technology space that requires the same attention to equipment, player experience, and university branding as any collegiate sports facility.